JeppeKlitgaard/02689-Advanced-Numerical-Methods/assignment_1/report/main.typ

 == Convergence Behaviour of Discrete Fourier Coefficients <sec:1b>

-After having found a closed-form expression for the analytical Fourier coefficients in @sec:1a tedious, we would like to compare this with the discrete Fourier coefficients, $tilde(c)_n$, which may be obtained using a Fast Fourier Transform (FFT).
+After having found a closed-form expression for the analytical Fourier coefficients in @sec:1a, we would like to compare this with the discrete Fourier coefficients, $tilde(c)_n$, which may be obtained using a Fast Fourier Transform (FFT).

 The discrete Fourier coefficients, $tilde(c)_n$, are derived below in @sec:1c1 as part of the even nodal expansion, and may be represented as:
 $